-Natural Heritage Features and Areas Width of Minimum Buffers Width of Established Buffers Width of Adjacent Lands Significant Areas of Natural and Scientific Interest (ANSIs) No minimum buffer To be established through an EIS or EA in consultation with the MNR 50 m - 120 m Significant Habitat for Provincially Endangered and Threatened Species No minimum buffer To be established through an EIS or EA in consultation with MNR 120 m Significant Wetlands i.
-Provincially Significant i.
-30 m ii.
-15 m To be established through an EIS or EA i.
+Natural Heritage Features and Areas Width of Minimum Buffers Width of Established Buffers Width of Adjacent Lands Significant Areas of Natural and Scientific Interest (ANSIs) No minimum buffer To be established through an EIS or EA in consultation with the provincial government 50 m - 120 m Habitat of Endangered Species and Threatened Species No minimum buffer To be established through an EIS or EA in consultation with the provincial government 120 m Significant Wetlands i.
+30 m To be established i.
+120 m i.
+Provincially Significant Wetlands ii.
+15 m through an EIS or EA ii.
 120 m ii.
-120 m Wetlands ii.
-Locally Significant Wetlands Surface Water and Fish Habitat i.
-Cold/cool water fish habitat ii.
-Warm water fish i.
-30 m ii.
-15m To be established through an EIS or EA i.
+Locally Significant Wetlands Fish Habitat i.
+30 m To be established through an EIS or EA i.
+120 m i.
+Cold/cool water F ish Habitat ii.
+15m ii.
 120 m ii.
-120 m habitat, permanent and intermittent streams and undetermined fish habitat

-Significant Woodlands 10 m from the drip line To be established through an EIS or EA 50 m Significant Valleylands No minimum buffer To be established through an EIS or EA 50 m Significant Landform No buffer required No buffer required 50 m Significant Wildlife Habitat i.
-Deer Wintering Areas and Waterfowl Overwintering Areas ii.
-Significant Wildlife Habitat iii.
-Ecological Linkages i.
-No minimum buffer ii.
-No minimum buffer iii.
-No buffer required i.
+Warm water Fish Habitat, permanent and intermittent streams and undetermined Fish Habitat Significant Woodlands 10 m from the drip line To be established through an EIS or EA 50 m Significant Valleylands No minimum buffer To be established through an EIS or EA 50 m Significant Landform No buffer required No buffer required 50 m Significant Wildlife Habitat i.
+50 m i.
+Deer Wintering Areas and Waterfowl Overwintering Areas No minimum buffer No minimum buffer i.
 To be established through an EIS or EA ii.
-To be established through an EIS or EA iii.
-No buffer required i.
+50 m iii.
 50 m ii.
-50 m iii.
-50 m Other Wetlands No minimum buffer To be established through an EIS or EA and is required where all or part of the feature is to be protected.
+Significant Wildlife Habitatiii.
+Ecological Linkages 3.
+No buffer required established through an EIS or EA iii.
+No buffer required Other Wetlands No minimum buffer To be established through an EIS or EA and is required where all or part of the feature is to be protected.
 30 m Cultural Woodlands No minimum buffer To be established through an EIS or EA and is required where all or part of the feature is to be protected.
 50 m Potential Habitat for Significant Species (excluding provincially Endangered and Threatened Species) No minimum buffer To be established through an EIS or EA and is required where all or part of the feature is to be protected.
 50 m